-A Professional Degree at the Intersection of Science and Management
+A Master's Degree at the Intersection of Science and Management

 The Master of Professional Studies in Applied Sciences Leadership delivers the real-world skills needed to advance your career in the government sector, nonprofit agencies, international organizations, corporations, and more.